Parewanui

 Parewanui is a settlement situated southeast of Bulls in the North Island of New Zealand.

 History

 The area was named for Parewanui Pā, one of several populated by Ngāti Apa in the early 19th century.
 The pā site was purchased by the government as part of the Rangitikei Manawatū block in 1866.

 A Parewanui School flourished by 1885 but closed at the beginning of 2003.

+Wheriko Church

+Wheriko Church is a historic Anglican church in Parewanui.
+Built in 1862 it was originally called Christ's Church but was later named to Wheriko, Māori for Jericho.
+The church was relocated in 1897 following a flood.
+The church was rededicated in 1962 following renovation work.